 So what makes these vegetables Greek you ask?
 Well a quick marinade is all you need to take these from boring to “Can I have seconds” territory.
 I just have to warn you now, you may want to make more than you expect, these are delicious the next day for lunch as well.
 I have been making my own hummus, Greek Veggie, feta and spinach pitas.
 They are insanely delicious, I can’t remember to snap a picture for Instagram because I’m usually eating my pita standing up in the kitchen right after assembly.
 Yeah they are that good!

 I also offer meal plans, which are full of easy to follow recipes like this one.
 The purpose of meal planning is to help you get dinner on the table in 15-20 minutes or less.
-I don’t know anytone that would complain about having a few more minutes to themselves at night instead of slaving over the stove cooking dinner.
+I don’t know anyone that would complain about having a few more minutes to themselves at night instead of slaving over the stove cooking dinner.
 Meal planning is great for those nights when you get stuck in the office later than you expected or your kids practice ran late.
 Instead of having to figure out what’s for dinner and ordering pizza or making “diet food”, you will have healthy food waiting for you in the fridge.
-Awesome right?
-If you want a free week of healthy meal plans, you can sign up here!

 - In a mason jar with a tight fitting lid, combine ingredients and shake well.